 (3) A decision by the arbitral tribunal that the contract is null and void does not of itself entail the invalidity of the arbitration clause.

+Note for this subsection:

-Note: The Model Law provides that such a decision does not “ipso jure” entail the invalidity of the arbitration clause.
+The Model Law provides that such a decision does not “ipso jure” entail the invalidity of the arbitration clause.

 (4) A plea that the arbitral tribunal does not have jurisdiction must be raised not later than the submission of the statement of defence.